No. 10 (Inter-Allied) Commando: No. 3 Troop ("X" Troop)

 No. 3 Troop, perhaps better known as "X" Troop, was possibly the strangest unit in the British Army, since it consisted mostly of personnel who were technically enemy aliens – German and Austrian Jews – under the command of Captain Bryan Hilton-Jones.
-However, its first members, in July 1942, were eight men from Czechoslovakia.
-The troop was also known as the "English Troop", "Jewish Troop" or "British Troop", and was officially renamed the "Miscellaneous Troop" in 1944.
+The existence of No 3 (X) Troop was first publicly referred to in the 1971 edition of the Alpine Journal in its obituary of Bryan Hilton-Jones.
+Its first members, in July 1942, were eight Sudeten Germans from Czechoslovakia.
+Officially named No. 3 (British) Troop as a cover, the name "X Troop" was devised by Winston Churchill; "Because they will be unknown warriors... they must perforce be considered an unknown quantity.
+Since the algebraic symbol for unknown is X, let us call them X Troop".

-Most members of the troop were Jews of German, Austrian or Eastern European origins.
+Most members of the troop were Jews of German, Austrian or Eastern European origin.
 Other members were German political refugees, or members of other religious minorities persecuted by the Nazis in Germany.
-At least one member had been imprisoned in Dachau and Buchenwald concentration camps.
+They were almost all recruited from the "Alien Companies" of the Pioneer Corps, which had been raised from vetted inmates of internment camps, who had been detained under Defence Regulation 18B as "enemy aliens".
+Some had arrived in Britain as refugee teenagers in the Kindertransport.
+One member had been imprisoned in Dachau and Buchenwald concentration camps before escaping.
+All members of the troop adopted British names and false personal histories.